What is AmnioFix?

 What are growth factors?

-Growth factors are powerful agents that our bodies produce to signal cells to come to the target site, help the site to hear, and help yoru own cells regenerate the damaged tissue.
+Growth factors are powerful agents that our bodies produce to signal cells to come to the target site, help the site to heal, and help your own cells regenerate the damaged tissue.
 AmnioFix contains some of the most important growth factors needed for healing.

 Which growth factors are in AmnioFix?